Nicko304/Workday-Shift-Entering/README.md

 # Requirements

-Selenium.
+- Selenium.
+- Chromedriver file.
-Edit line 17 with the appropriate file path for your Chromedriver.
+- Edit line 17 with the appropriate file path for your Chromedriver.

 # Current Usage
 1. Complete the setup indicated on the code file and have selenium installed.